mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_transfer_recipients

-<p>Returns a list of your recipients.
-The recipients are returned sorted by creation date, with the most recently created recipients appearing first.</p>
+Returns a list of your recipients.
+The recipients are returned sorted by creation date, with the most recently created recipients appearing first.

 <details><summary>Parameters</summary>